prpole/dissertation/chapter2/main.md

 pages of source material from which he drew liberal inspiration for the novel's insights on farming and the state of rural California.
 More of this material will be discussed in the next chapter, but on the connection between horticulture and nationality, several pieces stand out.
-Two pieces in a *Saturday Evening Post* series entitled "Lessons From Our Alien Farmers" were particularly fruitful for London's composition of the novel.
+A *Saturday Evening Post* series entitled "Lessons From Our Alien Farmers" was particularly fruitful for London's composition of the novel.
 Written by Forrest Crissey, a regular contributor to the *Post* who would go on to write a book called *The Story of Foods* on similar issues, two articles from October 7 and